informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 in the code base with confidence.

 ## Decision
-The decomposition should be motivated by what we want to tests and what do we need to mock out to exercise the core logic.
+The decomposition should be motivated by what we want to test and what we need to mock out to exercise the core logic.

+* Client create and update
+    * With different chain states
 * Connection handshake
     * With different chain states
 * Channel Setup
     * With different chain states
 * Datagram Construction
     * With different chain states
-    * With different light client states
 * Datagram to Transaction
     * batching
     * Signing